jethrokuan/koi/README.md

 ### .preinstall/.postinstall
 `.preinstall` and `postinstall` are executables.

 Because the entire environment is available to you, the things you could do are endless.
-You could:
+You could, for example:

 1. Install CLI tools (sass compiler, for example).
 2. Clone a framework into a directory.